sofia-taf/2023Area34GlobalEffortFishstatstocks/README.md

 # 2023Area34GlobalEffortFishstatstocks
-From FishSTATJ stocks and Roussea Effort
+From FishSTATJ stocks and Roussea Effort.
+This is a preliminary analysis.